mass6/samciaramilaro-jekyll/_includes/about/en.md

 👋 Hi!, I'm **Sam Ciaramilaro**, a backend software engineer based in Copenhagen, Denmark.
-I specialize writing REST APIs in Laravel PHP, and developing app using the TALL stack.
-I'm passionate about building clean code, utilizing Domain Driven Design, and Test Driven Development.
+I specialize in writing REST APIs in Laravel PHP, and developing web-apps using the TALL stack.
+I'm passionate about building clean code, Domain Driven Design, and Test Driven Development.
 I'm currently learning more about AWS and cloud infrastructure.